NES / Famicom Architecture

 Oscilloscope view of Final Fantasy III (1990).

-Instead of incrementing cartridge costs, some games prioritised creativity over technology to add more channels.
+Rather than increasing cartridge costs, some games prioritised creativity over technology to simulate additional channels.

-In this example, Final Fantasy III came up with the idea of using tremolo effects to give the feeling of extra channels.
+For instance, Final Fantasy III came up with the idea of using tremolo effects to create the illusion of extra channels.

 A more refined observation

-Now that you’ve got a glance at what the APU is capable of, let me show you an alternative method for observing how its sound behaves.
-This not only will complement what you already know about the APU, but it will also provide a more objective examination, especially since it doesn’t rely on your ears anymore.
+Now that you’ve had a glimpse of what the APU is capable of, let me show you a more precise method for observing how its sound behaves.
+This will not only complement what you already know about the APU but also provide a more objective examination.

-First things first, let’s start with a quick introduction to sound theory.
+First things first, let’s start with a brief introduction to sound theory.

-Thanks to the principles of Fourier Analysis, we can decompose every single sound we hear into a sum of sine waves of different frequencies and amplitudes [44].
-The bassiest sine wave (at the lowest frequency) is called fundamental and the rest are called overtones.
+Thanks to the principles of Fourier Analysis, we can decompose every single sound we hear into a sum of sine waves with different frequencies and amplitudes [48].
+The lowest-frequency sine wave is called the fundamental, while the others are referred to as overtones.
 If you add the fundamental wave and its overtones, you get the original sound back.
 Having said that, with sounds that have a recognisable pitch, you’ll find most (if not all) overtones have frequencies that are multiples of the fundamental frequency.
-Thus, these overtones are called harmonics [45].
+Thus, these overtones are called harmonics [49].

-Harmonics will become a recurrent topic in this section, as waveforms such as pulses, triangles and sawtooths follow a formula that dictates the harmonics they contain.
-Otherwise, these waveforms may deviate from their ‘perfect’ shape.
+Harmonics will be a recurring topic in this section, as waveforms such as pulses, triangles, and sawtooths adhere to a formula that determines the harmonics they must contain.
+Otherwise, these waveforms might deviate from their ‘perfect’ shape.

 Introduction to spectrograms

-As sine waves are now the key ingredient that can make up any sound, we can now analyse the sounds that we hear by its sine waves.
+As sine waves are now the key ingredient that can make up any sound, we can now analyse the sounds that we hear by their sine waves.
 Now, for any kind of data analysis, there’s nothing more convenient than plotting a graph to organise vast amounts of information.
 Well, in the case of sound analysis, we’ve got Spectrograms.
-These encode all the information of an audio sample in a single plot.
-The X-axis denotes time (in seconds), the Y-axis denotes the frequencies (in Hz) of sine waves produced during that time and the Z-axis (colour brightness of each dot) denotes the power/loudness (in decibels) of each frequency.
+These encode all the information from an audio sample in a single plot.
+The X-axis denotes time (in seconds), the Y-axis denotes the frequencies (in Hz) of sine waves produced during that time, and the Z-axis (intensity of each dot) denotes the power/loudness (in decibels) of each frequency.

 Example of spectrogram visualising six seconds of a Pulse channel.

-As you can observe from this example, each horizontal line (a.k.a sequences of dots) corresponds to a sine wave (the lowest is the fundamental, while the rest are the harmonics) and their brightness indicates the amplitude.
+As you can observe from this example, each horizontal line (a.k.a. sequences of dots) corresponds to a sine wave (the lowest is the fundamental, while the rest are the harmonics) and their intensity indicates the amplitude.
 With this in mind, we can extract the following information:

-Notice how most of these observations are not easily derived by just hearing an audio simple, this is the reason for writing this section.
+Notice how most of these observations are not easily derived by just listening to an audio sample; this is the reason for writing this section.

 Plotting the APU

-To study the NES’ APU, I’ve compiled five spectrograms, each corresponding to a channel of the APU using the previous examples.
+To study the NES’ APU, I’ve compiled five spectrograms, each corresponding to one of the APU’s channels, using the previous examples.
 Alongside them, you’ll find my attempt at unravelling what the data is exhibiting.

-Before we start, I must confess that to be able to gather the data without inaccuracies (like extra noise), there have been some compromises.
+Before we start, I must confess that, to gather the data without inaccuracies (such as extra noise), some compromises were made.
 The recordings were obtained using a Windows program called ‘towave’, which uses band-limited synthesis to solve a fundamental problem with the emulation of PSG-based audio chips.
-Basically, pulses, triangles and sawtooths are made of infinite harmonics.
-However, that doesn’t mix well with modern sound cards that are limited to 44.1 kHz samples.
-So, a technique called ‘band-limited synthesis’ is used to choose the right harmonics within the sound card’s limit.
-All in all, this technique provides a feasible balance between performance, accuracy and aliasing prevention.
-However, the data may not be 100% identical to its analogue counterpart (which, by contrast, would also introduce other issues, like noise from the recording equipment), but I believe it is to an acceptable degree and, most importantly, it does the job for this section of the article.
+Essentially, pulses, triangles and sawtooths consist of infinite harmonics.
+However, this doesn’t mix well with modern sound cards which are limited to 44.1 kHz samples.
+Thus, a technique called ‘band-limited synthesis’ is employed to select the right harmonics within the sound card’s limitations.
+All in all, this technique provides a feasible balance between performance, accuracy, and aliasing prevention.
+However, the data may not be 100% identical to its analogue counterpart (which, by contrast, would also introduce other issues, like noise from the recording equipment), but I believe it is to an acceptable degree and, most importantly, does the job for this section of the article.

 That being said, let’s get on with the analysis.